Badge 99 vs Amitbhai: Who has the better stats in Free Fire?

-The vast audience of Garena Free Fire has led to the development in the area of esports, streaming, and content creation.
-Many top players have taken up streaming and content creation, and some of them even have millions of followers.
+Several content creators like Badge 99 and Amitbhai, aka Desi Gamers, have become quite prominent figures amongst the Indian Free Fire community.
+They are popular for the fun and engaging content they upload on their YouTube channels.

-Badge 99 and Desi Gamers are two of the most prominent Free Fire content creators.
-In this article, we compare the stats of the players in the game.
+In this article, we take a look at their stats in Free Fire and compare them.

-Also read: SK Sabir Boss vs Tonde Gamer: Who has better stats in Free Fire?
+Also read: Badge 99 vs Gyan Sujan: Who has better stats in Free Fire?

 Badge 99’s Free Fire ID and stats